 Convergence at the intersection of Materials – Life – Health – Environment and combinations of the above themes

 MRI has had incredible success supporting researchers at the intersection of materials science, life sciences, human health, and environmental sciences.
 We continue to seek new teams and new ideas in this area that build on Penn State strengths in materials.
 We are interested in seeding teams that include medical and clinical researchers to promote translational activities between Penn State campuses.

 (Grant limit $40,000, at least two co-PIs required.
 Collaboration among Co-PIs with affiliations in MRI, IEE, Huck Institutes of the Life Sciences, and Hershey Penn State College of Medicine are encouraged.)

 All Penn State faculty members (tenured/tenure track, and fixed term research faculty) who hold an appointment of half-time or more at any Penn State location are eligible to submit a seed grant proposal as a Principal Investigator (PI).
 ARL researchers with a demonstrated track record of external funding and publishing are also encouraged to participate.
 Researchers, students and staff from Penn State may be included as collaborators in seed grant proposals.
 Please note that while most proposals are expected to include multiple investigators, there can only be one responsible PI for each application.
 In addition, investigators may only participate in a single proposal.

 All pre-proposals must be submitted electronically to InfoReady via: https://psu.infoready4.com no later than 5:00 pm on Dec 18, 2020.
-Each pre-proposal is limited to a 4-page project description and additional pages for an appendix.
+Each pre-proposal is limited to 4-pages (or less) with project description and additional pages for an appendix.